Dallas Downtown Association

 - Develop financial incentives & capital for business development and possible rehabilitation.

-- Monitoring the economic performance of the district
+- Monitoring the economic performance of the historic downtown district